arohim/bmad-vibe-code-training/README.md

 7. put "*agent architecture ต่อเลย" to create architecture spec.md

 *** create an empty folder
-1. create an empty folder for the project
+1. Create an empty folder for the project
+2. Put prd.md and architecture.md in there
-2. set up bmad-method `npx bmad-method install`
+3. set up bmad-method `npx bmad-method install`
-3. Put dot (.) as a path
+4. Put dot (.) as a path
-4. select bmad-core
+5. select bmad-core
-5. select Y to shard prd and architecture files
+6. select Y to shard prd and architecture files

-*** Create a project
-1. create docs folder and put prd.md and architecture.md in there

 *** sharding documents
 /BMad\agents:po *shard-doc docs/prd.md prd